OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 More detailed information can be found in the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2).

-If you don't have the original source code you still can search for this (as we did in [Embedded Provisioning Profile File](#Embedded-Provisioning-Profile-File)).
+If you don't have the original source code you still can search for this (as we did in [Entitlements Embedded in the Compiled App Binary](#Entitlements-Embedded-in-the-Compiled-App-Binary)).

 ###### Retrieving the App Site Association File

 Try to retrieve the `apple-app-site-association` file from the server using the associated domains you got from the previous step.
 This file needs to be accessible via HTTPS, without any redirects, at `https://<domain>/apple-app-site-association` or `https://<domain>/.well-known/apple-app-site-association`.

 You can retrieve it yourself with your browser or use this tool: <https://branch.io/resources/aasa-validator/>.
-After entering the domain, it will also verify the file for you and show the results (e.g. if it is not being properly served over HTTPS).
+After entering the domain, it will display the file.

 Example from [apple.com](https://www.apple.com/.well-known/apple-app-site-association):